-During the RFP process the Executive Director, Internal Auditor, or the General Counsel may inquire of Trustees or applicant bidders about any contact between Trustees and applicant bidders.
+During the RFP process the Executive Director, Internal Auditor, or the General Counsel may inquire of Trustees, staff, or applicant bidders about any contact.

 Any applicant or bidder who willfully violates this policy will be disqualified from any further consideration to provide the applicable service or product.